Now that your little bundle of joy is home, you'll want to choose one of the best baby monitors to keep an eye on them.

 The best baby monitors these days also help you learn your child's habits, such as when they are asleep and awake.
 Plus, you gain a little bit of freedom, so you can be away from your baby but also know they are within eye- and earshot.

-This buying guide is a mix of traditional baby cameras and smart camera solutions.
-Each camera in this guide has been tested on one of TR’s honorary babies both in the day and the night, at long and short distance in a house.
+This buying guide has a number of suggestions that range from traditional baby cameras and monitors to smart home camera solutions.
+Each product in this guide has been tested with the help of one of TR’s honorary babies both in the day and the night, at long and short distance in a house.

-Here’s our pick of cameras to keep a watchful eye of your bundle of joy.
+Here’s our pick of best baby monitors and cameras to keep a watchful eye of your bundle of joy.